wapa27/Hella_sensor/README.md

-To run the program, you will need to install Flask, requests, and lxml.
+To run the program, you will need to install fastAPI.
 It is recommended that you use a virtual environment for this.

-`` python HellaListener.py ``
+`` uvicorn HellaListener:app --host 192.168.1.1 --port 8080 ``

 The configuration interface can be found at the sensor URL - in my case 192.168.1.225